jerrelblankenship/rust-bootcamp/01-foundations/project-calculator/README.md

 🔧 **Your Mission**: Make this calculator compile and work correctly by fixing all the compilation errors and implementing the missing functionality.

+## 🏢 Real-World Application

+**In the enterprise, you'd use this pattern for:**
+- **Financial calculators** - Risk assessment tools, loan calculators, trading algorithms
+- **Configuration utilities** - Command-line tools for system administration
+- **Data processing pipelines** - ETL tools that transform data formats
+- **Scientific computing** - Mathematical modeling and analysis tools
+- **DevOps automation** - Build scripts, deployment calculators, monitoring tools

+**This project teaches patterns used in production systems** where reliability and clear error handling are critical.

 ## 🎯 Learning Through Discovery

 This project demonstrates the **discovery-based learning approach**: